 Finkel and Eastwick (2008) discuss the difference between what daters think they are looking for in a partner, and what they actually respond to.
-For example, research reveals that men reportedly prioritize a woman´s physical attractiveness and women place higher value on a man´s earning capability.
-Yet those stated preferences do not always predict desire after an in person meeting, suggesting that we cannot always predict what will attract us the most.
+For example, research reveals that men reportedly prioritize a woman's physical attractiveness, and women place higher value on a man's earning capability.
+Yet those stated preferences do not always predict desire after an in-person meeting, suggesting that we cannot always predict what will attract us most.

 I Only Have Eyes for You: The Seduction of Selectivity

 Finkel and Eastwick discuss one feature of romantic attraction as reciprocity of liking.
-Specifically, they note that research has distinguished generalized reciprocity, where someone who generally desires others is desired in return, from dyadic reciprocity, where a couple shares unique desire for each other.
+Specifically, they note that research has distinguished generalized reciprocity, in which someone who generally desires others is desired in return, from dyadic reciprocity, in which a couple shares unique desire for each other.

-They cite earlier research that demonstrated that potential romantic partners are more interested in someone who is uniquely interested in them, as opposed to equally interested in everyone they meet.
-They suggest these findings show that unselective romantic desire is a turn off because it indicates desperation.
+They cite earlier research demonstrating that potential romantic partners are more interested in someone who is uniquely interested in them, as opposed to equally interested in everyone they meet.
+They suggest that these findings show that unselective romantic desire is a turnoff, because it indicates desperation.

 Bonding Through Reciprocal Unique Desire

-The earlier research Finkel and Eastwick cite is a speed dating study entitled “Selective Versus Unselective Romantic Desire,” where Eastwick et al. (2007) demonstrated that perceived unique desire from a speed date prompted reciprocal unique desire.
+The earlier research Finkel and Eastwick cite is a speed-dating study, “Selective Versus Unselective Romantic Desire,” in which Eastwick et al. (2007) demonstrated that perceived unique desire from a speed date prompted reciprocal unique desire.

-The study involved seven speed-dating sessions, where each speed date was four minutes long.
-Afterwards, they indicated whether they would or would not be interested in meeting the date again, by answering “yes” or “no.” Unselectivity was measured by asking participants “To what percentage of the other people here today will this person say ´yes´?”
+The study involved seven speed-dating sessions, in which each speed date was four minutes long.
+Afterward, participants indicated whether they would or would not be interested in meeting their date again, by answering “yes” or “no.” Unselectivity was measured by asking participants “To what percentage of the other people here today will this person say 'yes'?”